G0246/mipad-custom-boot/README.md

 English | [简体中文](/README_zh-CN.md)

 ## Introduction
-A module designed exclusively for tablet devices, replacing the boot animations with custom ones.
+A simple module designed exclusively for tablet devices, replacing the boot animations with custom ones.
 Unlike phones, tablets often adapt their animations based on device orientation.
 > [!NOTE]
 > Currently tested only on the Xiaomi Pad 6 Pro (liuqin) running V14.0.9.0.TMYCNXM.
 It should work on other tablet models, brands, and systems, but further testing is needed to confirm compatibility.